Posted By: National Institutes of Health

 Add to the Discussion

 All details related to rules and eligibility are defined on NEI’s challenge details page.
+Only complete applications will be reviewed.

 - Must be 18 years of age or older